Key takeaways

 How many credit cards should you have?

 Starting with one or two credit-building cards is ideal.
-The number may appear small, but it allows you to establish responsible habits.
+The number may seem small, but it enables you to develop responsible habits.
 You won’t overwhelm yourself with too many accounts to manage.
 You’ll be able to pay on time and keep your usage low.

-Too many cards can lead to overspending or missed payments, harming your score.
+Having too many cards can lead to overspending or missed payments, which can harm your credit score.

 As your score improves, you can add more cards to your wallet.